Mohammed Odeh

-Mohammed Saddiq Odeh (born 1 March 1965) is a Saudi-born al-Qaeda member, sentenced in October 2001 to life imprisonment for his parts in the US embassy bombings in Kenya and Tanzania on August 7, 1998.
+Mohammed Saddiq Odeh (born 1 March 1965) is a Saudi-born al-Qaeda member of Palestinian origin, sentenced in October 2001 to life imprisonment for his parts in the US embassy bombings in Kenya and Tanzania on August 7, 1998.
 Odeh was convicted along with three co-conspirators: Mohamed Rashed Daoud Al-Owhali, Khalfan Khamis Mohamed and Wadih el Hage.
 Another defendant, Ali Mohamed, pleaded guilty the previous year.
-Another, Mahdouh Salim, was awaiting trial, and three additional defendants were fighting extradition in England.
+Another, Mamdouh Mahmud Salim, was awaiting trial, and three additional defendants were fighting extradition in England.

 He is currently imprisoned in the United States Penitentiary in Coleman, Florida.